Skip to Main Content

 • Journal article - Usually contains the title of an article in quotations and then the title of a journal in italics.
 Look for volume and issue numbers.

-• Book - Almost always contains a place of publication or publisher.
+• Book - Almost always contains a place of publication or publisher, although this is changing in recent updates to some style guides.
 The book title is usually italicized or underlined.

-• Book chapter - Also contains a city of publication or publisher.
+• Chapter in an edited volume (book) - Also usually contains a city of publication or publisher.
 Title of chapter is usually in quotations and title of book is italicized.
 Look for editors (usually abbreviated ed or eds.)

 For examples of other sources and how how citations look in various citation styles, visit our Cite Your Sources guide.
-Once you've decoded your citation, use the boxes below to track down hard copies.
+Once you've decoded your citation, use the information on this page to track down hard copies.
 A librarian can also help you figure out your source type.

 Tracking Down Sources